firewalld/firewalld.github.io/documentation/configuration/runtime-versus-permanent.md

 ## Permanent Configuration

-The permanent configuration is stored in config files and will be loaded and become new runtime configuration with every machine boot or service reload/restart.
+The permanent configuration is stored in configuration files and will be loaded and become new runtime configuration with every machine boot or service reload/restart.

 ## Runtime to Permanent